voucher-chain/Voucherchain-contracts/README.md

 # VoucherChain

-A generic smart contract system for managing token vouchers - minting, redemption, and agent management.
+A smart contract system for managing token vouchers - minting, redemption, and agent management.
 This contract can work with any ERC20 token including ETN, and others.

 ## Features